swati082001/Interview-Questions/Hoisting/Readme.md

-//Hoisting is a javascript mechanism where variables and function declaration moved to the top of their scope before code excecution.
+Hoisting
+Hoisting is JavaScript's default behavior of finding variables and function declarations before actually executing the program

+It doesn't care about variable values.
+All it wants to know what variables are present in a program.